 The conventional 9-5 culture ain’t going to make the cut anymore.
 If given a choice, millennials would pick a company that has flexible working arrangements over one that doesn’t.
 As employers, we will need to adapt to this new norm by giving them the option to either work from home or at the office if we want to attract them.

 While millennials value time with their family, friends and doing the things they enjoy, it does not mean that they are not dedicated to their job.
 As long as you’ve set clear goals and systems, this is a generation of workers that are capable of getting things done effectively regardless of whether they are in the office, car, or bedroom.

 4. A digital workplace

 Speaking of flexibility, it would only be made possible when your organization embraces digitization.
 Let’s face it, most millennials grew up with technology and it is very much part of their lives.
-As the world becomes more digital, millennials would want to work in organizations which can automate and grow with the rapid changing times of today.
+As the world becomes more digital, millennials would want to work in organizations that can automate and grow with the rapidly changing times of today.

 Consider including technology to increase the efficiency of your organization.
 Explore the many new systems, apps, and programs created to increase productivity in a remote setting.

 p/s – Google Drive is our best friend at PentagonPlus.
 It has helped our team to perform their tasks as efficiently as possible whether it is in the office or on the go.
 That’s a win-win!

 While having bonuses and increments are a plus, millennials these days are looking for a more holistic benefit package.
 Consider benefits that promote social relationships with their colleagues such as social gatherings or activities to create and strengthen bonds and cultivate teamwork.
 What about a mentoring program?
 Where they can learn and be guided by a mentor is a benefit that is highly sought after.